HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean that the present perfect progressive is better in the second sentence like” a new comer has been coming to our church…”
+I am happy to lean the phrase “ call out” is better.

 ★★★★★